nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list clients
+1. User requests to list clients.

-1. ClientBook shows a list of clients
+1. ClientBook shows a list of clients.

-1. User requests to delete a specific client in the list
+1. User requests to delete a specific client in the list.

-1. ClientBook deletes the client
+1. ClientBook deletes the client.

     Use case ends.